-This advertisement on a TV in the front window of a store features a still image of two women in pink strappy lingerie.
-One of the women is pictured from behind with most of her buttocks and gluteal cleft visible through the lingerie.
+This advertisement on a TV in the front window of a store features a still image of two women from behind.
+One of the women is wearing red latex tights, and the other woman is wearing red latex high-cut shorts and thigh-high red latex stockings.
+Both women are topless with their bare backs facing the viewer.